bleutz1/ski-video-editor/README.md

 ## Overview

-Modern social media platforms prioritize vertical video formats, but most sports footage is captured in traditional landscape orientation.
-This project solves that problem by using computer vision techniques to identify and track the athlete, keeping the skier centered while generating a cropped vertical video suitable for platforms such as Instagram Reels, TikTok, and YouTube Shorts.
+Modern social media platforms prioritize vertical video formats, but most fact-paced sports footage is captured in traditional landscape orientation.
+This project solves that by using computer vision techniques to identify and track the athlete, keeping the athlete centered while generating a cropped vertical video suitable for platforms such as Instagram Reels, TikTok, and YouTube Shorts.

 The application takes a standard widescreen video input and automatically:
 - Detects the waterskier throughout the video